-School.
-Santa Anna, Novice, and Panther Creek (2000 State Six-man Football Champion) Independent School Districts are also located in Coleman County.
+Santa Anna, and Panther Creek Independent School Districts are also located in Coleman County.

 Coleman is home to 22 churches of Protestant and Catholic denominations.

 Founded in 1876 on Hords Creek, area of rolling, grassy plains and wide bottom lands.
 A typical frontier settlement, first store hardly completed before a cemetery was laid out for loser in cowboy gunfight.
 Today seat of Coleman County.
-Area still devoted to large scale ranching; additional income from oil, natural gas, limestone, and high-grade glass sand from Santa Anna Mountain eight miles southeast of the city.
+Area still devoted to large scale ranching; additional income from oil, natural gas, limestone.

 Coleman lies on U.S. 84, a segment of the Ports to Plains Highway connecting the state's heartland to coastal ports.

 The community, county seat of Coleman County, is surrounded by the refreshing waters of six major lakes.
 Lake Coleman, Ivie Reservoir, Lake Scarborough, Memory Lake, Lake Santa Anna and Hord's Creek.
-Lake O.H.
-Ivie is currently the hottest black bass fishing lake in Texas.
 More than 70 private lakes add to the allure of natural beauty and recreational pleasure.
-Each lake offers a distinctive setting for everything from exciting water sports to the quiet contemplation of nature.

 Coleman County also offers a wealth of frontier heritage.
 Named for Robert M. Coleman, aide-de-camp to General Sam Houston, the county contains several sites that testify to its historical prominence.